That dollar amount results from an 89.3% acceleration compared to $40.1 billion 5 years earlier in 2020.

 The following types of Kuwaiti product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Kuwait has highly positive net exports in the international trade of petroleum oils (both crude and refined) as well as petroleum gases.
+Historically, Kuwait earns highly positive net exports in the international trade of petroleum oils (both crude and refined) as well as petroleum gases.
 In turn, these cashflows indicate Kuwait’s strong competitive advantages under the mineral fuels-related product category.

 Products Causing Kuwait’s Worst Trade Deficits